pierrepeterlongo/kmers_ebame-9/README.md

 ~/kmtricks/bin/kmtricks pipeline --file fof_sra.txt --run-dir ./matrix_example --mode kmer:count:bin --hard-min 2 --cpr -t 16
 ```

-**Question2**: Check and understand all the 7 arguments & options used here:
+**Question4**: Check and understand all the 7 arguments & options used here:

 1. `pipeline`
 2. `--file fof_sra.txt`
 3. `--run-dir ./matrix_example`
 4. `--mode kmer:count:bin`
 5. `--hard-min 2`
 6. `--cpr`
 7. `-t 16`

-**QuestionX**: What is the main output from this command.
-Can it be read by human?
+**Question5**: What is the main output from this command?
+Can humans read it?

-- Dump the matrix in a human readable format:
+- Dump the matrix in a human-readable format:

 ```bash
 ~/kmtricks/bin/kmtricks aggregate --matrix kmer --format text --cpr-in --run-dir matrix_example >  kmer_matrix.txt
 ```

-**QuestionX**: What is the result and what information does it contains?
+**Question6**: What is the result and what information does it contain?

-**QuestionX**: How many distinct *solid* kmers the two datasets contain?
+**Question7**: How many distinct *solid* kmers the two datasets contain?

-**QuestionX**: We could have dumped directly the matrices in a human readable format.
+**Question8**: We could have dumped directly the matrices in a human-readable format.
 How to do this?

 ### 1.2 Differences between matrices

-Imagine now we are interested in a new dataset SRR8653247_1.fastq.gz but neither in SRR8652861_1.fastq.gz and SRR8653248_1.fastq.gz
+Imagine now we are interested in a new dataset SRR8653247_1.fastq.gz but neither in SRR8652861_1.fastq.gz nor SRR8653248_1.fastq.gz

-For doing this we can use the filter module.
+To do this we can use the filter module.
 However, this module is not installed by default.
-Let's intall it:
+Let's install it:

 ```bash
 cd ~/kmtricks